adamryman/go-truss/TUTORIAL.md

 ```
 truss -pbout truss-demo/interface-defs -svcout truss-demo/service echo.proto
 ```
-Executing this command will place the *.pb.go files into `$GOPATH/truss-demo/interface-defs/`, and the entire echo-service directory (excepting the *.pb.go files) to `$GOPATH/truss-demo/service/`.
+Executing this command will place the *.pb.go files into `$GOPATH/truss-demo/interface-defs/`, and the entire echo directory (excepting the *.pb.go files) to `$GOPATH/truss-demo/service/`.

 ## Middlewares